 Just as she had hoped it would, Williams broadened Betsy’s horizons.
 She studied Russian language, literature, and history and studied abroad in Soviet-era Moscow.
 After college, she worked as an investigative reporter for a Chicago newspaper and then as an organizer and press secretary for Michael Dukakis’ presidential campaign before pursuing a career in law and public policy, earning an MPA from Princeton and a JD from Yale Law School.

-In addition to her service to Williams as a term trustee since 2013, Betsy has been vice president of her class and an associate class agent.
-She remembers well how Williams alumni helped her find her first job out of school and enjoys paying forward that favor, regularly serving as an advisor and mentor to students and young alumni.
+In addition to her work as a trustee since 2013, Betsy has been vice president of her class and an associate class agent.
+In gratitude for the help she received from Williams alumni to find her first job out of school, she now enjoys advising and mentoring other students and young alumni.